FelixKrueger/SNPsplit/docs/SNPsplit/details.md

 Only the information contained in fields *'Chr (Chromosome)'*, *'Position'* and *'Ref/SNP'* base are being used for analysis.
 The genome containing the 'Ref' base is used for **'genome 1 specific reads (G1)'**, the genome containing the 'SNP' base for **'genome 2 specific reads (G2)'**.
 If reads do not overlap any SNP positions they are considered **'Unassigned (UA)'**, i.e. they are not informative for one allele or another.
 In the rare case that a read contains both genome 1- and genome 2-specific base(s), or that the SNP position was deleted the read is regarded as **'Conflicting (CF)'**.

 It is probably noteworthy that the determination of overlaps correctly handles the CIGAR operations M (match), D (deletion in the read), I (insertion in the read) and N (skipped regions, used for splice mapping by e.g. HISAT2 or STAR).
-Other CIGAR operations are currently not supported.
-This is the reason why SNPsplit does not support soft-clipping.
+Furthermore, soft-clipping (operation S) is also supported.
+Other CIGAR operations are currently not supported and cause SNPsplit to die.

 ## 4) Tagging report
 Upon completion, a small allele-specific tagging report is printed to screen and to a report file (`.SNPsplit_report.txt`) for archiving purposes.

-## 5) tag2sort
+## 5) `tag2sort`
 Once the tagging has completed, the `tag2sort` module reads in the tagged BAM file and sorts it into various sub-files according to their `XX:Z:` tag.
 Both single and paired-end files are sorted into the following four categories:

 ```